nouhoum/ansible-ec2-play/README.md

 Play 2.2 uses SBT 0.13, and has a different deploy directory, which is handled in this version.
 The EC2 instances should be 'small' or larger; 'micro' instances won't compile.

+This project uses EC2 instance IDs to reference EC2 instances, because their IP addresses and DNS names change on every restart - unless you have provisioned permanent IP addresses.

 **WARNING: USE AT YOUR OWN RISK.
 NO WARRANTY, EXPRESS OR IMPLIED IS PROVIDED.**

 ## Steps